October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 • Data processing: The data is processed as it flows, converting raw facts or data into meaningful information.

-• Data visualization: The visualization component reads the processed data and draws visualizations in the reporting interface to update the near real-time dashboard.
+• Data visualization: Visualizations of the processed data are drawn in the reporting interface to update the near real-time dashboard.

-“When it comes to dashboards’ and reports’ updates, the frequency of refreshes depends on clients’ needs and purposes.
-In supply departments, where speed is as precious as gold, easy-to-understand data visualizations can be generated in seconds, or even milliseconds, enabling managers to identify risks and opportunities much faster,” says Rafał Ziemianek, dyvenia’s Data Engineering Junior Team Lead.
+“When it comes to dashboard and report updates, the frequency of refreshes depends on clients’ needs and purposes.
+In supply departments, where speed is as precious as gold, easy-to-understand data visualizations can be generated in seconds, or even milliseconds, enabling managers to identify risks and opportunities much faster,” – Rafał Ziemianek, dyvenia’s Data Engineering Junior Team Lead.

 Step 3: Implement data solutions to enhance sustainability

-Integrating data silos and acquiring real-time data are two important milestones along your road to obtaining end-to-end visibility over operations and unlocking your potential to achieve your company’s sustainable goals.
-Companies can take advantage of such a solid data grounding to incorporate data analytics solutions for the most efficient and effective sustainability initiatives, including:
+Integrating data silos and acquiring real-time data are two important milestones along the road to obtaining end-to-end visibility over operations and achieving your company’s sustainability goals.
+Companies can incorporate data analytics solutions for the most efficient and effective sustainability initiatives, including:

 Of these, carbon accounting is a key tool in climate change mitigation.

 “Carbon accounting or greenhouse gases (GHG) accounting measures the impact that the volume of GHG emissions has on climate change.
 [It] is first and foremost a data engineering challenge as it requires diligent data collection from various sources.
-Without a proper data collection process, pretty visualization dashboards or advanced models about carbon emissions are useless,” says dyvenia’s CEO, Alessio Civitillo, in our article on how companies can provide carbon accounting data accurately to reach their goal of net-zero emissions.
+Without a proper data collection process, pretty visualization dashboards or advanced models about carbon emissions are useless.” – dyvenia’s CEO, Alessio Civitillo, from our article on how companies can provide carbon accounting data accurately to reach their goal of net-zero emissions.
 To learn more about it, click here.

 To inspire you to succeed, here are three real life examples of companies that used the power of data to turn their ambitious goals into reality.